mindshape-GmbH/mindshape_cookie_consent/Documentation/Developer/Index.rst

    enable statistics in the Cookie Consent Configuration

 You also need to configure the route enhancer for cookie.json.
-Otherwise the ajax request send by the cookie consent form will not work.
+Otherwise the ajax request sent by the cookie consent form will not work.

 .. code-block:: yaml